Ranger-4297/YAGPDB-ccs/Economy/Readme.md

 - [X] Fix betting more than you have

 # Economy CCs
-Fully functional basic economy system that for your server!
+Fully functional economy system for your server!

 ## Features
 - Basic economy